Skip to main content

 ARPA-E Energy Innovation Summit

-During the Conference, we invite you to visit our main GE Aerospace booth (#1306) and our four program booths located around the Technology Showcase highlighting key projects with ARPA-E to reduce carbon emissions in air travel.
-During this multi-stop tour, you see and learn about the programs below.
+We invite you to stop by our our main GE Aerospace booth (# 711) and our four program booths located around the Technology Showcase highlighting key projects with ARPA-E to advance efficiency in air travel.
+Read on for additional details about what we’re working on, where you can find us, and who you can talk to learn even more.

 GE Aerospace

 One of the fundamental keys to hybrid electric flight is building a power generation system.
-GE Aerospace researchers are now in Phase 2 of their REEACH program project with ARPA-E to build and demonstrate a 25kW power generation subsystem integrating 5-kWe solid oxide fuel cell stacks with a Sustainable Aviation Fuel (SAF)-powered gas turbine for hybrid electric propulsion.
-The use of fuel cells could vastly improve the efficiency of converting the chemical energy from SAF into electric power.
+GE Aerospace researchers are now in Phase 2 of their REEACH program project with ARPA-E to build and demonstrate a 25kW power generation subsystem integrating 5-kWe solid oxide fuel cell stacks with a Sustainable Aviation Fuel (SAF) or Hydrogen Fuel powered gas turbine combustor for hybrid electric propulsion.
+The use of fuel cells could vastly improve the efficiency of converting the chemical energy from fuel into electric power.

 • PI: John Hong, Senior Engineer, Combustion, GE Aerospace Research